 System Application Benefits

-External Synchronization
+External Synchronisation

-Accepting a word sync, AES/EBU digital I/O sync or reference video (composite video, composite sync and black burst) signal as an external reference signal, the Sony PCM-3348HR can be synchronized with a variety of audio and video equipment, making it suitable for enhanced audio editing and sound-to-picture applications.
-The clock signal generated by the Sony PCM-3348HR’s internal master clock (X’tal/VCO/VCXO precision) can also be used as a reference signal to synchronize external digital audio equipment.
+Accepting a word sync, AES/EBU digital I/O sync or reference video (composite video, composite sync and black burst) signal as an external reference signal, the Sony PCM-3348HR can be synchronised with a variety of audio and video equipment, making it suitable for enhanced audio editing and sound-to-picture applications.
+The clock signal generated by the Sony PCM-3348HR’s internal master clock (X’tal/VCO/VCXO precision) can also be used as a reference signal to synchronise external digital audio equipment.

 Supplied Remote Control Unit

 All the functions of the Sony PCM-3348HR can be remotely controlled from the supplied Sony RM-3348HR Remote Control Unit.
-Convenient functions, such as the digital copy, sound memory and vocal selector functions, as well as channel setup can be conveniently controlled and set via the Sony RM-3348HR by simple key strokes.
+Convenient functions, such as the digital copy, sound memory and vocal selector functions, as well as channel setup can be conveniently controlled and set via the Sony RM-3348HR by simple keystrokes.

-Flexible Remote Control Capability
+Flexible Remote-Control Capability

 Built-In Time Code Generator/Reader

 The Sony PCM-3348HR is equipped with a built-in time code generator/reader which can handle all time code formats, including SMPTE (drop-frame and non-drop frame), EBU and FILM.
-It can also regenerate and record time code locked to an incoming external time code read by the built-in time code generator/reader, or regenerate and reproduce time code recorded on the time code track.
-Time code sync playback is possible when the Sony PCM-3348HR is synchronized to an external composite video signal.
-This enables the deck to playback tape with the phase of its time code synchronized to the sync phase of an external reference video signal, ideal in an audio-for-video editing environment.
+It can also regenerate, and record time code locked to an incoming external time code read by the built-in time code generator/reader, or regenerate and reproduce time code recorded on the time code track.
+Time code sync playback is possible when the Sony PCM-3348HR is synchronised to an external composite video signal.
+This enables the deck to playback tape with the phase of its time code synchronised to the sync phase of an external reference video signal, ideal in an audio-for-video editing environment.

 Reliable Mechanism